Custom Search

 Teach Yourself Doll Creation and Save

-Polymer Clay Miniatures - Used for many miniature objects such as: Dollhouse Dolls, food, small appliances like clocks, kettles etc., brickwork, cookware, stoves, tiles, baskets, and candle-holders, to name only a few.
+Polymer Clay Miniatures - Used for many miniature objects such as: Dollhouse People, food, small appliances like clocks, kettles etc., brickwork, cookware, stoves, tiles, baskets, and candle-holders, to name only a few.

-"Polymer Clay is an oven baked modeling compound, widely used to sculpt dolls house miniatures and food, scale dolls and figures, and scale models." - More Polymer Clay Minis Info
+"Polymer is an oven baked modeling compound, widely used to sculpt minis and food, scale dolls and figures, and scale models." - More Polymer Minis Info

-Making Miniature Dolls with Polymer Clay We love books on Dolls, Dollhouses, Miniatures, Doll Clothing and everything in between.
+Making Miniature Dolls with Polymer Clay We love books on Dolls, Dollhouses, Minis, Clothing and everything in between.

 They provide so much information that otherwise without these books we would not have near the added knowledge that we want to have about each individual topic.